Obstacles to Transformation

 It's Possible to Move Faster

-While a major project, taking many months, may be the best option, it is possible to move much faster.
+While a major project, taking many months, maybe the best option, it is possible to move much faster.
 The classic process comprises building a business case, getting approval, running a procurement process, selecting a supplier, implementation, training, testing, and then finally go-live.
 But some public sector bodies are going about things in a different way:

 1. Concept – Start with a simple concept – what are the measurable improvements to citizen service, to staff satisfaction and to efficiency you are going to deliver with the project?